Blood Transfusion and Regenerative Medicine

 Mission

-Regenerative medicine uses cells and artificial materials to regenerate damaged functions in tissues and organs that have become dysfunctional or malfunctioning.
+Regenerative medicine uses cells and artificial materials to regenerate damaged tissues and organs that have lost their function, and also to treat patients with malignant disorders or immunological abnormalities.
 It has the potential to bring about new medical treatments for injuries and illnesses that previously had no treatment.
 Regenerative medicine technology is also being used to clarify the causes of incurable diseases and develop medicines.

 We are currently providing Autologous Peripheral Blood CD34-Positive Cell Transplantation for